-- 1. Hook the reel to the anchor point (e.g. permanent fence/reel stand) and disengage the ratchet latch. - Carrying the insulated handle and sufficient portable posts, walk along the proposed line allowing the reel to unwind and connect to the other end. - Walk back to the reel, placing a post every 12m (or closer on uneven ground) and locate the wire/tape in the post. - 4.
-At the end of the fence, engage the ratchet and tension the wire. - 5.
-Connect to power either connect to the permanent fence by connecting leadset to both powered permanent fence line and the portable wire or using a solar or battery Energizer. - 6.
+- 1. Hook the reel to the anchor point (e.g.: permanent fence/reel stand) and disengage the ratchet. - Carrying the insulated handle and sufficient portable posts, walk along the proposed line allowing the reel to unwind and connect to the other end. - 3.
+Walk back to the reel, placing a post every 50' (or closer on uneven ground) and locate the wire/tape in the post. - 4.
+At the end of the fence, engage the ratchet and tension the wire.

+- 5. Connect to power either connect to the permanent fence by connecting leadset to both powered permanent fence line and the portable wire or using a solar or battery Energizer. - 6.
 When you remove the fence, do the same process in reverse.

+CAUTION

-CAUTION Do not wind the conductor through the posts as the abrasion will damage the post.
+Do not wind the conductor through the posts as the abrasion will damage the post.

+Multi-wire Fence

-Multi-Wire Construction Multi-wire Fence - 1.
-Attach the required reels to a reel stand & chain the reel stand to an anchor point. - 2.
+- 1. Attach the required reels to a reel stand & chain the reel stand to an anchor point. - 2.
 Hook the insulated handles through the head/lug of the first post to prevent them becoming twisted. - 3.
-Follow steps 2-6 above only this time with multiple lines together not one single one.
-Note - place posts every 8 - 10m and use a multi-reel lead connector if using a battery Energizer to connect the fence to a power source.
-All in one multi-wire portable fence system A quicker and easier all in one instant fence system, the Smart Fence System includes 4 wires, 10 posts, 100m length.
+Follow steps 2-6 as per the single wire fence instructions only this time with multiple lines together not one single one.

+Note - place posts every 33-40' and use a multi-reel lead connector if using a battery Energizer.

+All in one multi-wire portable fence system

+A quicker and easier all in one instant fence system, the Smart Fence System includes 4 wires, 10 posts, 328' length.
 Energizer is sold separately.